This is The Coyote Project

-The project, funded by $165,000 per year, is a two-year, pan-institutional program to accelerate indigenization, but its impacts and legacies are meant to be long-lasting.
+The five-year project, funded by $1 million per year, is a pan-institutional program to accelerate indigenization, but its impacts and legacies are meant to be long-lasting.

 The Secwépemc people of the BC Interior tell a story about Coyote, who is known for being a powerful transformer.
 The story, called Coyote Brings Food from the Upper World, forms the basis of The Coyote Project at TRU.

 The Coyote Project is about implementing the Truth and Reconciliation Commission’s calls to action — particularly the elimination of educational and employment gaps between Indigenous and non-Indigenous Canadians and new Indigenous education legislation with the full consent and participation of Indigenous peoples.